Supreme Court Strikes Down IEEPA Tariffs in Landmark 6-3 Decision

 • Court of International Trade: Directed CBP to refund all IEEPA duties to importers who paid them

-• CBP CAPE System: Phase 1 launching April 20, 2026 for processing refund claims
+• CBP CAPE System: Phase 1 launched April 20, 2026 for processing refund claims

 Countries and Products Affected